 Pepper Construction Group and McWilliams Electric Co., two members of PowerForward DuPage, played a tremendous role in renovating two Chicago landmarks.

-in the United States, less than 3 percent—an estimated 90,000 to 100,000—are on the National Register of Historic Places.
+Of the millions of buildings in the United States, less than 3 percent—an estimated 90,000 to 100,000—are on the National Register of Historic Places.
 While representing only a small slice of the nation’s building population, a bevy of stakeholders ensure these prominent landmarks meet exacting standards.
 They often require extensive upgrading by contractors with an additional level of expertise and experience.

 Pepper Construction Group is a nearly 90-year-old, third-generation general contracting and construction management firm headquartered in Chicago.
 It is the third-largest contractor in the Midwest and the 45th largest in the nation.
 Following, experts and members of the Pepper electrical subcontracting teams discuss details of the high-profile historic upgrades at the White House in Barrington, Ill., and Wrigley Field in Chicago.
 They also offer tips for success in vintage structure renovations.